withcaldera/engineering-framework/roles/04-distinguished-software-engineer.md

 - Partner with clients on transformational initiatives
 - Understand clients' business at strategic level
 - Create conditions for company success
+- Identify and drive adoption of force-multiplier technologies and practices across the organization

 ### Leadership
 *Growing others, building shared understanding, and multiplying effectiveness.*